 In this tutorial, we learn how Angular Passes the data to the child component.
-The Angular Components communicate with each other using @Input Annotation.
+The Angular Components communicate with each other using @Input Decorator.
 We also look at how child components detect changes to these Input properties using OnChanges life Cycle hook or with a Property Setter.

 Passing data to a child/nested component